jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

     - [ ] Switching "Parameters" approach between "Spec" and "Construct Drafts" replacing the "Commands & Classes Loosely Coupled" approach with the "Input Output" approach.
     - [ ] ~ Splitting up Black Box Construct Drafts (they seem disparate topics)

-#### 2020-05-14 Postponed Encircle Broader View / Construct Drafts Neater Folders
+#### 2020-05-14 Postponed Circular Broader View / Construct Drafts Neater Folders

 - Making folder sub-division neater of "Framework" (inside Software-System-Docs), now that the topics have found a new place.